 For more information on the research topics, projects, and people, see the Media Technology group.

-Our research is related to the Utrecht University focus area Game Research.
+Our research is related to the Utrecht Center for Game Research.

 We collaborate with many sociatal parties and companies.
 We are interested in seeking further joined interests.
 Please contact us if you want to discuss opportunities for collaboration.